codekendo/MyReads/README.md

 # Udacity-react-Project 1
 This is a react app called My Reads app for the Udacity React Course.
-Features of this app is to search for books, and place them into 3 different book shelfs.
+This app is to search for books, and place them into 3 different book shelfs.

 [Live Production Site](https://warm-ocean-79919.herokuapp.com/)

 # Quick Start

-If you have ran other myReads apps I recommend unregistering service react service workers.
-Type url below into chrome.
+If you have ran other myReads apps, please unregistering react service workers.

 ```
 chrome://serviceworker-internals/